DeGroote School of Business

 Disruption DeGroote School of Business-Style

-Students working together.At the core of our transformation is a student-centredness that is unprecedented in business schools across the country.
+Students working together.At the core of our transformation is student-centredness, which is unprecedented in business schools across the country.
 The return on investment will be an enriched and redefined educational experience.
 Students will not only excel in their chosen disciplines; they will lead exemplary lives.
 They will be resilient leaders who will have an impact on their communities and the world.

 Critical thinking.
 Innovation.
 Design thinking.
 Problem-solving.
 Effective communication.
 Data visualization and analytics.
 Initiative.
 Thriving in uncertainty.
 Engaging in a community with a common purpose.
 All are imperative for the 21st-century business student.
-And all are at the core of the transformative, student-centred education offered at the DeGroote School of Business.
+All of these are at the core of the transformative, student-centred education offered at the DeGroote School of Business.

 We are a university that pioneered problem-based learning, an integral part of what makes us Canada’s most research-intensive university.
 Our efforts today are built on an impressive foundation of past success and a deeply ingrained culture of collaboration and innovation: